sebastianjhauser/SmartFarmDashboard-Crop-IoT-Dashboard/README.md

 - Tested the all fields and values against specifications.
 - Audited codebase against each section of the specifications.
 - Wrote core functions and logic.
-- Manually checked and reviewed everything altered, refactored, generated or otherwise touched by AI to ensure best coding practices, no reduanant/incorrect/overengineered code, and to ensure functionality against specifications.
+- Manually checked and reviewed everything altered, refactored, generated or otherwise touched by AI to ensure best coding practices, no redundant/incorrect/overengineered code, and to ensure functionality against specifications.
 - Ran the app through the full business flow in browser.
-- Made decisions where specifications left gaps, was unclear or ambigus.
+- Made decisions where specifications left gaps, was unclear or ambiguous.
-- Manualy checked generated sensor data.
+- Manually checked generated sensor data.

 **ADD AFTER TESTING**
 - Verified API error responses using `curl`              ###required JSON shape and messages with, including the 500 case by feeding it a deliberately corrupted sensor file###.